Skip to main content

 • Edges: How Nodes connect, like “Customer places Order”

-• Mappings: Connections between semantic nodes and Source data (e.g., mapping “Customer” to specific tables and columns)
+• Mappings: Connections between Nodes and Edges and Source data (e.g., mapping “Customer” to specific tables, columns, and joins)

 Creating a Project